 Johannes Brost threw up after filming his fight scene and did not dare to watch the film because of the violence.
 See more »

 When Marie sneaks into the cabin from one of the back windows to scare off Albin who is trying to unlock the front door and get in, the inside of the cabin is too dark and Marie finds a candle and lights it on with a match.
 From now on the length of the candle differs in each scene.
 At first it's long, at the very next scene it becomes a half shorter.
 Then again it's longer, then again shorter.
 See more »

-Performed by Patrick Saxe
+Performed by Inferno Incognito

 Produced by Samir El Alaoui See more »

 9 of 14 people found this review helpful.

 Was this review helpful to you?